nditech/demgames/README.md

   Clone this repository to your local machine (using SSH):

   ```
+  $ Create a new directory and run follwing commands in it.
   $ git clone git@github.com:nditech/demgames-debate.git
-  $ cd ndi-demgames
   $ npm install
   $ npm start

   ```

-  If the app is run for the first time, there won't be any questions.
+  If the app is run for the first time, there won't be any modules.
 You need to run express server to fetch game data.
+  Open a new terminal and move to main directory and run the below command.

    ```